kaunel85/ong-bylaws/bylaws.md

 109. The Finance Committee shall:
      1. Be chaired by the Treasurer
-     2. Consist of the Chair, President, Finance Advisor, and any interested members.
+     2. Consist of the Chair, President, Finance Advisor, and any interested Members.
      3. Prepare the annual budget
      4. Meet bi-weekly
      5. Review transactions performed since the last meeting and ensure they are journaled correctly and accounted for
-     6. Shall serve as a base of understanding of the financal situation for officers and the chapter at large
+     6. Shall serve as a base of understanding of the financial situation for officers and the chapter at large

 110. The Judiciary Committee shall:
      1. Be chaired by the Warden